Check out my custom vibration dampener

 Is the Sofia Ope’s prize money taxed?

 Yes.
-For 2022, the Bulgarian government taxes all player earnings at the Sofia Open.
-However, taxes on personal earnings are only 10% in the country, which is one of the most generous worldwide.
+For 2023, the Bulgarian government taxes all player earnings at the Sofia Open.
+However, taxes on personal earnings are only 10% in the country, one of the most generous worldwide.

 Home > Prize Money > Sofia Open Prize Money